sigasi/sigasi_insights/manual/graphics.md

 ## Graphics Configuration for StateMachines

-StateMachines are configured the same as the above BlockDiagrams, except the only `Type` that can be used is `state`.
+StateMachines are configured in the same way as the above BlockDiagrams, except the only `Type` that can be used is `state`.
-The header is also slightly different, the syntax is as follows: `statemachine architecture : state_variable`.
+The header is also slightly different, the syntax is as follows:
+`statemachine architecture : state_variable`.

 For an example you can check out `4_state_machines.vhd` (in our VHDL Tutorial) with [this](../tech/using-graphics-configuration/4_state_machines.statemachine) filter file.